TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/CommitMessage.rst

 .. code-block:: none

-   [BUGFIX] EXT:filelist Canceling the file exists already modal works now
+   [BUGFIX] EXT:filelist Cancelling the file exists already modal works now

 should have been: